neilhsmith/everyday/README.md

 ### Prisma

-Use the scripts provided in the package.json instead of npx because prisma doesn't load env vars from .env.local by default:
+Use the scripts provided in the package.json instead of npx to ensure environment vars are loaded properly:

 `npm run db:docs` Serves Prisma docs